 1) Optic Fibre From Sydney To Wall Street

 One of the key issues for Australian traders is the distance between the country and the trading hubs either in New York or London.
-Slow internet connections between continents means that latency can be experienced when fx trading leading to ‘slippage’ which is the difference between the order made and the actual order received.
+Slow internet connections between continents mean that latency can be experienced when fx trading leading to ‘slippage’ which is the difference between the order made and the actual order received.

 Pepperstone has overcome this issue by adopting infrastructure that offers a direct fibre optic cable from their Sydney data-centre to New York.

-This has minimised the latency for Australian forex traders which is why advanced traders who make split second decisions choose their ECN platform.
+This has minimised the latency for Australian forex traders which is why advanced traders who make split-second decisions choose their ECN platform.
 This makes the platform perfect for traders that adopt both technical and fundamental analysis.

 2) Edge Technology Including The Leading Servers